Awzri/bre4k/README.md

 You can do this by using the sm-convert.lua file.
 `lua sm-convert.lua song.sm`
-Please not the converter was made with Lua 5.4.
+Please note the converter was made with Lua 5.4.
 Older/newer versions may not work.

 **!
 CONVERTER CURRENTLY CANNOT HANDLE !**
 - Irregular Measures (Can be done manually)
 - Maps with multiple difficulties (Remove other difficulties before converting)
+- BPM changes with decimal places (Can be done manually)

 *Please don't create an issue for any of those.
 They'll be in the converter/game eventually.*